catseye/Falderal/README.markdown

 Or you can install it using `pip`:

-    pip install -e git://github.com/catseye/Falderal.git@0.13#egg=falderal
+    pip install -e git://github.com/catseye/Falderal.git@rel_0_13#egg=falderal

-Depending on your needs, you may wish to establish a virtual environment first.
-Describing how to do so is outside the scope of this document.
+(Depending on your needs, you may wish to establish a virtual environment first.
+Describing how to do so is outside the scope of this document.)

 The implementation is (somewhat) documented in `doc/py-falderal.markdown`.